joom/edit-time-tactics/README.md

-# masters
+# edit-time-tactics

-My master's thesis, slides, poster etc.
+Documents (TeX, slides, poster etc.) for "Edit-Time Tactics in Idris" (work in progress)